 In addition to the orientation, Roundtable meetings, and formal coursework, participants have access to faculty and staff in the Leadership and Educational Administration Department of the School of Education, and across the Andrews University campus.
 Some faculty have websites with resources available for downloading related to research and scholarship.
 Many faculty across campus have extensive training and expertise to advise graduate level research work.
 Most are eager to e-mail or talk by phone to explain research methods and direct participants to other resources useful in a specific research expertise.
-Andrews faculty who have worked with, and can guide, graduate research are listed at http://www.andrews.edu/GRAD/faculty.php.
+Andrews faculty who have worked with, and can guide, graduate research can be located through your advisor or program office.

 Fellow participants, as well as recent graduates, are also an excellent source of understanding about research methods.
-They may be contacted via regional learning groups or directly through e-mail or phone.
+They may be contacted via leadership and learning groups or directly through e-mail or phone.
 Often a participant who has just gone through a dissertation or proposal has very useful advice to share with other participants.